 - Do not “bang” on the enamel with metal utensils – it can chip.

 - Always heat up slowly on the stovetop.

-- Don’t expose your enameled cast iron cookware or bakeware to dramatic temperature changes, especially near moisture.
+- Don’t expose to dramatic temperature changes… Especially near moisture.

-- For stuck-on food bits: Boil water for a few minutes.
-Then, scrape off the pieces with a wooden spatula or Scotch-Brite pad.
+- For stuck-on food: Boil water for a few minutes.
+Then, scrape off the bits with a wooden spatula or Scotch-Brite pad.

 Safest Baking Sheet Liners (Bonus)